aramis-lab/DL4MI/jupyter-book/index.md

 ## Running interactively the notebooks

-To run interactively the content of this book yo have two options: run locally or use Colab (in both cases we assume that the host running the notebooks has a GPU card).
+To run interactively the content of this book you have two options: run it locally or use Colab (in both cases we assume that the host running the notebooks has a GPU card).